-Herr Garms marched on, challenging me to keep up the pace.
+Herr Garms marched on, challenging me to keep up.
 Although I was still processing the visit to the site of the Beer Hall Putsch, he had another surprise for me.
 He then revealed a part of German history which took me completely by surprise.
 We had found our way onto the campus grounds of Ludwig-Maximilians University of Munich, the buildings as drab and gray as the weather.
 However, he pointed out something curious.
 There at my feet, were bronze replicas of leaflets embedded in the cobblestone pavement.

 Herr Garms spoke nary a word.
 There was no need.
 The leaflets spoke volumes.
 For daring to distribute anti-Hitler leaflets at the university, for daring to challenge the Third Reich, Sophia Scholl, her brother Hans and the rest of the White Rose student resistance group stood alone against Hitler.

 My German colleague announced, “We are standing at the place where Sophia Scholl tossed her leaflets into the air as she was captured.”
-Her punishment (and that of Hans) by the Nazis was unusually cruel death by guillotine.
+Her punishment (and that of Hans) by the Nazis was an unusually cruel death by guillotine.

-Her final words filled me with lingering sorrow, “It is such a splendid sunny day, and I have to go.
+Scholl’s last words filled me with lingering sorrow, “It is such a splendid sunny day, and I have to go.
 What does my death matter, if through us, thousands of people are awakened and stirred to action?”

 Sophia Scholl was only 21 years old.